getazureready/sappwrpltintpvt/Lab 4/Lab 4  Automating Product Info and Pricing Updates in SAP Using Microsoft Copilot Studio.md

-# Lab 4 - Automating Product Information and Price Updates in SAP with Microsoft Copilot Studio
+# Lab 4 - Automating Product Info and Pricing Updates in SAP Using Microsoft Copilot Studio

 ## Objective